 To illustrate the concept of franking credit, check out the diagram below:

-If a shareholder is receiving a dividend amount of $70 from a company that is incurring 30% tax rate on its profits, then the stakeholder’s franking credit totals to $30 for a grossed-up dividend of $100.
+If a shareholder receives a dividend amount of $70 from a company that is incurring a 30% tax rate on its profits, then the stakeholder’s franking credit totals to $30 for a grossed-up dividend of $100.

 The formula for calculating the credits is: